Fundamental Basics of Customer Relationship Management (CRM)

 • CRM as Strategy: This is where people discuss the big picture, the overarching business mindset that dictates how relationships with customers and potential customers should be approached and nurtured.
 It's like the guiding compass that directs a company's course in building meaningful, lasting connections.
 It shapes every customer interaction, guiding businesses on the path to building trust, loyalty, and satisfaction.

 • CRM as Process: Picture this as the engine humming in the background, a well-oiled approach businesses embrace to nurture and oversee these relationships, ensuring they grow and flourish effectively.
 The process ensures that every interaction and every engagement contributes to the customer's journey, enhancing their experience and fostering a long-lasting bond with the brand.
+A lot of this work falls under what's called account management.
+(If you're interested, the history of CRM systems is very interesting!)

 Bringing it all together, CRM fundamentally revolves around leveraging technology to streamline, automate, and harmonize a spectrum of business operations, focusing particularly on sales, marketing, and customer service.